The EU Artificial Intelligence Act: A tl;dr

 "Minimal-risk" activities like spam filters and AI-enabled video games face no regulation.
 These represent the majority of AI applications currently on the EU market.

-"Limited risk" systems require transparency—developers must disclose when users interact with AI, such as chatbots and deepfakes.
+Systems subject to transparency obligations require developers to disclose when users interact with AI, such as chatbots and deepfakes.

 The bulk of the EU AI Act focuses on "high-risk" AI systems and their providers who sell or deploy them.
 High-risk applications include credit scoring, insurance eligibility assessments, public benefit evaluations, and hiring decisions.
-AI systems embedded in safety-critical products—autonomous vehicles, industrial robots, medical devices—also fall into this category.
+AI systems embedded in safety-critical products such as autonomous vehicles, industrial robots, and medical devices also fall into this category.

 The EU AI Act's eight requirements for high-risk systems

 Developers and vendors of AI applications are known as "providers" under the EU AI Act.
-Any legal or natural persons that use AI in a professional way are considered a "user" or "deployer."
+Any legal or natural person that uses an AI system in a professional capacity is considered a "deployer."
+The final text of the Act moved away from the term "user" to avoid confusion with end-users and consumers.

 Organizations deploying high-risk AI must meet eight requirements that span the entire system lifecycle.
 Many of these overlap with cloud security fundamentals you may already practice: